 Brings consistency to every expression of the brand - externally and internally

 A well-built typography system isn’t just for the design team.
 It should be easy to adopt across decks, tools, campaigns, and yes, even internal memos.
+Consistent body copy and body text are essential for your brand’s typography and overall brand cohesion.
+Using the same fonts across all materials and touchpoints reinforces brand consistency, recognition, and professionalism, while ensuring your brand's typography aligns with other brand components to create a unified brand personality.
 The more frictionless it is to use, the more cohesive your brand becomes.
 For more on that, check out our thinking on Enterprise Design Systems.

 To make your brand system cohesive and your experiences more usable, start with typography.